 Remote Online Notarization (RON)

 The Mortgage Bankers Association (“MBA”) defines remote online notarization (RON) as “the use of audio/video technology to complete a notarial act when the principle is not in the same physical location as the notary public.”
 Virginia was the first state to enact a law authorizing RON in 2011.
-Since then, more than 25 states now have passed statutes allowing RON, with many more in the process of doing so.
+Since then, 28 additional states now have passed statutes allowing RON, with many more in the process of doing so.
 With remote notarization, a signer personally appears before the Notary at the time of the notarization using audio-visual technology over the internet instead of being physically present in the same room.
 Remote online notarization is also called webcam notarization, online notarization or virtual notarization.
 With a “RON” closing, notarial documents are being signed and tamper-sealed electronically, with the notarial seal being applied electronically.

 Remote Ink Notarization (RIN)